L.A. Live: Regal Cinemas

 The $100 million, 140000 sqfoot, Regal Entertainment Group movie complex opened in 2009 and includes 14 screens and 3,772 seats.
 It includes a three-story art-deco-style atrium and an 806-seat theater called the "Regal Premiere House" intended for "lucrative" premieres.
 The theater complex became the West Coast flagship location for Regal, at the time of its opening, the largest theater chain in the United States.
 The Michael Jackson film This Is It was the opening film at the theater.

 Restaurants

 L.A.
 Live is also host to a set of mid- to upper-scale dining including Cleo, Fixins Soul Kitchen, Fleming's Prime Steakhouse & Wine Bar, Katsuya, Lawry's, Lazy Dog Restaurant & Bar, Rock'N Fish, Sol-Agave Mexican Restaurant, Savoca Italian, Smash Burger, Tom's Watch Bar, Wolfgang Puck Bar & Grill, and Yard House.

+Vertiport

+In August 2026, Archer Aviation announced that it would partner with AEG to develop a vertiport for their electric air taxis L.A.
+Live prior to the 2028 Summer Olympics, which would be the first vertiport in Downtown Los Angeles.